Drconfused/7D2D-A19-mods/DrsA19StartReworked/ReadMe.txt

 	Rebalanced the pallet loot boxes so it wasn't so drasticly a monty haul.

 001
-	Blocks
-		BarbedWireSheet
-			- attempting to make it disassemble into itself.
-Using the wrench or similiar.
-			- upgrade into a reinforced barbed wire

-	Recipes
-		BarbedWireSheet

 	-Start with more gear.
 		Items on enter game
 			gunPistol,